MURAnews - Computer/Technology

 • January 30, 2016 8:46 AM | Anonymous

-Some of you have asked how you can limit spam or junk email (i.e. irrelevant or inappropriate email messages sent to a large number of recipients) coming to your address on the new MacMail email service.
-To do this, you need to set up email filtering using Outlook Web App (OWA), the web application that allows you to access your McMaster email account.
+Some of you have asked how you can limit spam or junk email (irrelevant or inappropriate email messages sent to a large number of recipients).
+You can turn on spam filtering in the Outlook Web App (OWA), a web-based service that lets you access your McMaster email account.

 Set your account to automatically direct spam to your ‘Junk E-Mail’ folder.
 Here’s how: From the ‘Options’ dropdown box at the top right of the page, select ‘See all Options’, and then choose ‘Block or Allow’ from the left menu bar.
 Select the ‘Automatically filter junk e-mail’ button, then scroll down and click ‘Save’.